captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 What are you doing?
 ---
 ## ANNA:
-If you won’t tell me what’s happening,
+If you won’t tell me what’s going on here,
 ---
 someone there will.
 ---
 ## OLIVER:
 Anna, stop.
 ---
 Stop!
+Listen to me.
 Listen.
 ---
 ## OLIVER:
 I didn’t want to tell you tonight,